The Departed: Production

 In January 2003, Warner Bros.
 Pictures, and producers Brad Grey and Brad Pitt bought the rights to remake the Hong Kong film Infernal Affairs (2002) from Media Asia Entertainment Group for $1.75 million.
-William Monahan was secured as a screenwriter, and later Martin Scorsese, who admired Monahan's script, came on board as director.
+William Monahan was secured as a screenwriter, and Martin Scorsese, who admired Monahan's script, was signed as director.

-In March 2004, United Press International announced that Scorsese would be remaking Infernal Affairs and setting it in Boston, and that Leonardo DiCaprio and Brad Pitt were slated to star.
-Pitt, tentatively scheduled to play Sullivan, later declined to play the role, saying a younger actor should play the part; he decided to produce the film instead.
+In March 2004, United Press International announced Scorsese would be remaking Infernal Affairs and setting it in Boston, and that Leonardo DiCaprio and Brad Pitt were slated to star.
+Pitt, tentatively scheduled to play Sullivan, declined the role, saying a younger actor should play the part; he decided to produce the film instead.
 Scorsese's associate Kenneth Lonergan suggested Matt Damon, who grew up in Boston, for the part of Sullivan, and Scorsese asked Jack Nicholson to play Costello.
-Robert De Niro was approached to play Queenan, but De Niro declined in order to direct The Good Shepherd instead.
-Scorsese would later say that De Niro turned down the role as he was not interested.
+Robert De Niro was approached to play Queenan, but De Niro declined to direct The Good Shepherd instead.
+Scorsese would say that De Niro turned down the role because he was not interested.
 Ray Liotta was approached for a role in the film, but declined due to a commitment to another project.

 Nicholson wanted the film to have "something a little more" than the usual gangster film, and screenwriter Monahan came up with the idea of basing the Costello character on Irish-American gangster Whitey Bulger.
-This gave the screenplay an element of realism—and an element of dangerous uncertainty, because of the wide-ranging carte blanche the FBI gave Bulger in exchange for revealing information about fellow gangsters.
+This gave the screenplay an element of realism and an element of dangerous uncertainty because of the wide-ranging carte blanche the FBI gave Bulger in exchange for revealing information about fellow gangsters.
 A technical consultant on the film was Tom Duffy, who had served three decades on the Boston Police Department, particularly as an undercover detective investigating the Irish mob.

-The Departed was officially greenlit by Warner Bros. in early 2005 and shooting began on April 18 of that year.
+The Departed was officially greenlit by Warner Bros. in early 2005, and shooting began on April 18 of that year.
 Some of the film was shot on location in Boston.
-For budgetary and logistical reasons many scenes, in particular interiors, were shot in locations and sets in New York City, which had tax incentives for filmmakers that Boston at the time did not.
+For budgetary and logistical reasons, many scenes, in particular, interiors, were shot in locations and on sets in New York City, which had tax incentives for filmmakers that Boston did not have at the time.

 Warner Bros.
-Pictures acquired worldwide distribution rights to the film excluding the U.K., Ireland, France, Belgium, Italy, the CIS, China, Hong Kong and Taiwan.
-IEG sold the film to Entertainment Film Distributors in the U.K. and Ireland, TFM Distribution in France, Medusa Distribuzione in Italy, Belga Films in Belgium, Central Partnership in Russia and Ukraine, Media Asia Distribution in China and Hong Kong and Long Shong in Taiwan.
+Pictures acquired worldwide distribution rights to the film, excluding the UK, Ireland, France, Belgium, Italy, the CIS, China, Hong Kong and Taiwan.
+IEG sold the film to Entertainment Film Distributors in the UK and Ireland, TFM Distribution in France, Medusa Distribuzione in Italy, Belga Films in Belgium, Central Partnership in Russia and Ukraine, Media Asia Distribution in China and Hong Kong and Long Shong in Taiwan.